haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Server.set_weight(sv, weight)

-  Dynamically change the weight of the serveur.
+  Dynamically change the weight of the server.
 See the management socket documentation for more information about the format of the string.

   :param class_server sv: A :ref:`server_class` which indicates the manipulated